KSIX-TV

 KSIX-TV (channel 13) is a television station licensed to Hilo, Hawaii, United States, serving the Big Island of Hawaii as an affiliate of NBC and CBS.
-It is a full-time satellite of Honolulu-based KHNL (channel 13) and KGMB (channel 5) which are owned by Gray Television.
+It is a full-time satellite of Honolulu-based KHNL (channel 13) and KGMB (channel 5) which are owned by Gray Media.
 KSIX-TV's transmitter is located atop the Hilo Hawaiian Hotel; its parent stations share studios on Waiakamilo Road in downtown Honolulu.

 History

 KOHA-TV

 On August 31, 1981, Oceanic Broadcasting Company applied for a construction permit to build a new TV station on channel 2 in Hilo.
 The application was approved on February 22, 1982.
 However, the Henry family—including former Honolulu and longtime Los Angeles anchorman Chuck Henry and his brother Terry—did not get the station up and running for 18 months, and the Buck family of Los Angeles took a major ownership stake.
 KOHA-TV finally hit Hilo screens on August 22, 1983.
 Channel 2 was an independent station, based at the Hilo Hawaiian Hotel.
 KOHA-TV brought the Big Island its first local TV newscast, airing at 6:30 each night.
 Some of its programming came from the major networks, particularly ABC; it carried Nightline and was the only Hawaii station to broadcast ABC's Monday Night Baseball.

 Within six months of signing on air, however, KOHA-TV had discarded its local news programming; the last edition aired on February 10, 1984.
 The station cited financial difficulties for dropping the local newscast and cut back its total staff to three employees at the same time.
 Even though the station had expanded its broadcast day in August, KOHA-TV entered bankruptcy.
 In February 1985, channel 2 went dark; in December, the station was sold to Oklahoma accountant Marvin S. Chupack.
 Chupack's $142,000 offer beat out competing bids from James A. Chase and from the Kingdom Corporation of Hilo, which hoped to use the TV station as the cornerstone of a Christian planned community in Puna.